Colleges, School and Institutes

 Hugh Houghton is Professor of New Testament Textual Scholarship and Director of the Institute for Textual Scholarship and Electronic Editing.
 He holds two degrees in Classics from Cambridge, specialising in the linguistics of early Christian texts, and degrees in Theology from Leeds and Birmingham.
 His first appointment at the University of Birmingham was in 2003 as a Teaching Fellow in the Institute for Archaeology and Antiquity, writing and delivering courses on Greek and Latin language and literature.
 He has been involved with ITSEE since its inception, working as a Research Fellow on the Vetus Latina Iohannes and Codex Sinaiticus projects.
 He was Principal Investigator on the COMPAUL project funded by the European Research Council from 2011 to 2016; from 2010 to 2013, he was also Principal Investigator on the “Workspace for Collaborative Editing”, a collaborative endeavour between the universities of Birmingham, Münster and Trier funded by the AHRC/DFG.

 He was appointed Director of ITSEE and Director of Research for the Department of Theology and Religion in 2017.
-He is one of the convenors of the Birmingham Colloquium on the Textual Criticism of the New Testament and a Director of the International Patristics Conference.
-He serves as executive editor of the Texts and Studies book series and on various editorial boards including the journal New Testament Studies and the Corpus Christianorum series latina (Brepols).
+He is one of the convenors of the Birmingham Colloquium on the Textual Criticism of the New Testament and was a Director of the International Patristics Conference from 2015–20.
+He serves as executive editor of the Texts and Studies book series and has been on various editorial boards including the journal New Testament Studies and the Corpus Christianorum series latina (Brepols).